Evaluating Feature Attribution Methods in the Image Domain: Conclusion and future work

 We have performed an extensive study of the behaviour of a large number of attribution metrics and methods, on a collection of image datasets with varying complexity and dimensionality.
-From this investigation, we draw a number of general conclusions:
+From this investigation, we draw the following general conclusions:

 \begin{itemize} \item Metric scores vary strongly for different datasets.
 This implies that the performance of attribution methods should be measured for each specific use case, rather than drawing general conclusions from the results on a set of benchmark datasets. \item Most metrics tend to have low ranking consistency, shown by the relatively low values of Krippendorff $\alpha$.
-From this we conclude that a statistical testing approach should be used to draw any dataset-wide conclusions.
-Also, the ranking consistency values of metrics themselves are not consistent across datasets, implying that there is no generally superior metric. \item We extend the conclusion from \citet{Tomsett} that metrics don't necessarily measure the same underlying concept to a larger amount of metrics, including Sensitivity-n \citep{Ancona2017}, Infidelity \citep{Yeh2019}, IROF \citep{Rieger} and Impact Coverage \citep{QiuLin}.
-This can be seen in the low inter-metric correlation values between these metrics. \item Finally, we also introduce Seg-Sensitivity-n as an extension of Sensitivity-n \citep{Ancona2017}, and show that it has a higher signal-to-noise ratio than Sensitivity-n on high-dimensional datasets. \end{itemize}
+From this we conclude that a rigorous statistical testing approach is necessary to draw any dataset-wide conclusions.
+Also, the ranking consistency values of metrics themselves are not consistent across datasets, implying that there is no generally superior evaluation metric in terms of ranking consistency. \item We confirm the conclusion from \citet{Tomsett} that metrics do not necessarily measure the same underlying concept to a larger amount of metrics, and extend their findings to include Sensitivity-n \citep{Ancona2017}, Infidelity \citep{Yeh2019}, IROF \citep{Rieger} and Impact Coverage \citep{QiuLin}.
+This can be seen in the low inter-metric correlation values between these metrics. \item The result of the Parameter Randomization test, introduced as a sanity check in \citet{Adebayo2018a}, is dataset-dependent, meaning that whether a method passes or fails the sanity check depends on the dataset and/or the model that is being used.
+This implies that the Parameter Randomization test should also be performed for each specific use case.
+This experimentally confirms the hypothesis posed by \citet{yona2021} on natural image datasets. \item From the complementarity of results between coarse-grained and fine-grained attribution maps, we conclude that these methods might have to be evaluated in fundamentally different ways, focusing on single-pixel importance for fine-grained maps and on a more high-level view for coarse-grained maps.
+Further research is needed to verify or refute this hypothesis. \item Finally, we also introduce Seg-Sensitivity-n as an extension of Sensitivity-n \citep{Ancona2017}, and show that it has a higher signal-to-noise ratio than Sensitivity-n on high-dimensional datasets. \end{itemize}

-From these conclusions, we propose a set of benchmarking guidelines for developers seeking to select the best feature attribution method for their specific use case (see Figure \ref{fig:infographic}, an example application of these guidelines can be found in Appendix C):